-The case of Fox v Percy (2003) 214 CLR 118 raised questions of principles as to the approach to be taken by an appellate Court when reviewing a trial judge’s finding of fact and revisits the principles of serious reservations about the findings of facts, even those based on the credibility of witnesses.
+The case of Fox v Percy (2003) 214 CLR 118 raised questions of principles as to the approach to be taken by an appellate court when reviewing a trial judge’s finding of fact.
+It also revisited the principles of serious reservations about the findings of facts, even those based on the credibility of witnesses.
 Furthermore, this case has been influential in addressing the principles of appeals specifically relating to evidence in both civil and criminal law matters.

 Summary of the reason for decision

 The case of Fox v Percy confirms a long line of other decisions of appellate courts regarding an appeal court’s authority to review a trial judge’s finding of fact.
 The High Court confirmed that an appeal court can intervene with a trial judge’s finding of facts based on oral evidence if, for example:

 - the decision at trial was “glaringly improbable”1 or “contrary to compelling inferences”.2